HMTRIVEDI/project-one/readme.md

    1. Move Mouse on different links in Navbar.
    2. On Hover Background of Link And Font color Should change.
    3. On Home Page  “Check Menu now “ should have aura effect and should blink.
-   4. On Home Page “Are you ready for Halloween fest should have blink effect”
+   4. On Home Page “Are you ready for New Year fest should have blink effect”

 ## Deployment